-If so, your content marketing strategy will become boring and stale in no time.
-You’ll begin to wonder if you’re truly reaching and engaging with your audience -- and look for ways to make sure you are.
+If you haven't already, you’ll begin to wonder if you’re truly reaching and engaging with your audience -- and look for ways to make sure you are.

 In fact, would you believe that 69% of businesses rate their content marketing as basic and consistent?
 Break out of the mold and mix up your content strategy!